kdahlhaus/remi-datable/README.md

 A jQuery DataTables widget for the Remi GUI.

-NOTE: the ancillary files (setup, docs, ...) are still a work in progress.
+NOTE: Event handling, docs,  and tests are still a work in progress.

 Installation / Usage
 --------------------